6 Reasons your Advertising isn’t Attracting Customers

 The person viewing your message doesn’t know what you want them to do

-When a shopper lands on your website, opens an email or pauses before throwing your postcard in the trash, do they know what do you want them to do?
-If your marketing isn’t clear, customers will either click from your page, delete or round-file.
+When a shopper lands on your website, opens an email, or pauses before throwing your postcard in the trash, do they know what you want them to do?
+Customers will click from your page, delete, or round-file if your marketing isn't clear.

-How to correct it: Always have someone look at your advertising to try to find the call-to-action.
+How to correct it: Always have someone look at your advertising to find the call to action.
 It could be you want the viewer to come in, or you want them to click and find more information, but whatever the message, it must be abundantly clear to a casual reader.
-Font choice, color and action verbs make your directions clear.
+Font choice, color, and action verbs make your directions clear.

 The medium you’re using to advertise is ineffective

-While you can still advertise in the Yellow Pages, or print fliers and put them on car windows, or even have some kid in a silly costume jumping up and down, don’t waste your money.
+While you can still advertise in the Yellow Pages, print fliers and put them on car windows, or even have some kid in a silly costume jumping up and down, make sure you don’t waste your money.

 Too many messages

-Just because you can put ten things in one email, have fourteen categories on one web page, or list multiple events in one status update, doesn’t mean you should.
-In fact, you shouldn’t.
+Just because you can put ten things in one email, have fourteen categories on one web page, or list multiple events in one status update doesn’t mean you should.
+You shouldn’t.

 How to correct it: Less is more.
 Find one strong message you want to promote.
-Then in each email, status update or webpage, tell one simple story and give it one call-to-action.
+Then, in each email, status update, or webpage, tell a straightforward story and give it one call to action.

 Not unique